Skip to content

 Yes.

-Please read the docs for xDrip4iOS and Glucose Direct.
-You must build these apps yourself to Loop; you cannot use the TestFlight pre-built versions.
+Please read the docs for xDrip4iOS.
+You must build these apps yourself so they have the same developer ID as your Loop app; you cannot use the TestFlight pre-built versions.
+And you must configure the app as explained in those docs.